hushPlease/bingo/README.md

-Create a Bingo game to practice JavaScript
+Bingo
 ================================
+Create a Bingo game to practice JavaScript.
 **The core algorithm is based on bit operation.**